(p. 23) 2. Criminal law history

-Early works emphasized crimes touching on what were perceived as a citizen’s fundamental obligations of loyalty, to the Crown and to the (protestant) church.
-This is (p.
-25) an emphasis entirely absent from modern works on criminal law.
+Early works emphasized crimes touching on what were perceived as a citizen’s fundamental obligations of loyalty, to the Crown and to the (protestant) church. (p.
+25) This is an emphasis entirely absent from modern works on criminal law.
 Sir Matthew Hale (1609–76), whose History of the Pleas of the Crown was published posthumously in 1736, gave pride of place to the crime of treason.
 This was, and remains, a very broad offence.
-At one time, simply being a Catholic priest in England, without swearing an oath of loyalty to the monarch, amounted to treason.9 To this day, treason includes killing the Lord Chancellor or a High Court judge10 and having sexual intercourse with the King’s wife, his eldest unmarried daughter, or the wife of the heir to the throne,11 alongside ‘compassing or imagining’ the death of the King, the Queen, or the heir to the throne; although, thankfully, the rather remote possibility of being beheaded for treason was abolished in 1973.12 In Hale’s time, treason also included many forms of counterfeiting sealed documents, or coins.13 Hale, who as an MP had helped ease the path to the restoration of Charles II as King in 1660,14 did not explain the magnitude of the offence solely in terms of its threat to the, ‘safety and preservation of the person, dignity and government of the king’.
+At one time, simply being a Catholic priest in England, without swearing an oath of loyalty to the monarch, amounted to treason.9 To this day, treason includes killing the Lord Chancellor or a High Court judge;10 having sexual intercourse with the King’s wife, his eldest unmarried daughter, or the wife of the heir to the throne;11 and ‘compassing or imagining’ the death of the King, the Queen, or the heir to the throne; although, thankfully, the rather remote possibility of being beheaded for treason was abolished in 1973.12 In Hale’s time, treason also included many forms of counterfeiting sealed documents, or coins.13 Hale, who as an MP had helped ease the path to the restoration of Charles II as King in 1660,14 did not explain the magnitude of the offence solely in terms of its threat to the ‘safety and preservation of the person, dignity and government of the king’.
 Hale also explained it in terms of the betrayal of loyalty owed by the citizen to the monarch:

 [A]s the subject has his protection from the king and the laws, so on the other side the subject is bound by his allegiance to be true and faithful to the king; and therefore all indictments of high treason run … as a breach of trust, that is owing to the king …15

 William Hawkins, writing on pleas of the Crown in 1716, gave equal prominence to offences ‘against God’.
 These encompassed not only specifically religious offences, but also some offences then regarded as immoral (particularly under the seventeenth-century influence of puritanism), such as sodomy16 and ‘open lewdness’.
-In Hawkins’ view, such offences were at the heart of criminal law because religion and morality are together, ‘the foundation of government’.17 Falling under offences ‘against God’ were the (p.
-26) capital (death penalty) common law offences of heresy, witchcraft, and sodomy, but also a host of non-capital offences.
-At common law, the latter included, ‘scoffing at the scriptures’,18 blasphemies against God (including denying God’s existence), and speaking or writing, ‘seditious words in derogation of the established religion’.
+In Hawkins’ view, such offences were at the heart of criminal law because religion and morality are together ‘the foundation of government’.17 Falling under (p.
+26) offences ‘against God’ were the capital (death penalty) common law offences of heresy, witchcraft, and sodomy, but also a host of non-capital offences.
+At common law, the latter included, ‘scoffing at the scriptures’,18 blasphemies against God (including denying God’s existence), and speaking or writing ‘seditious words in derogation of the established religion’.
 Under statute, Hawkins adds mention of, amongst other non-capital crimes, ‘profane swearing and cursing’, drunkenness, failing to go to church, and various examples of promoting or encouraging the ‘Popish religion’.19

 The importance accorded in law to treason, and to conduct contrary to God’s will, reflected centuries of belief and practice.
 However, the idea that the two are intertwined in a special legal relationship is a product of the reformation period in England.20 In 1528, leading protestant William Tyndale had written—in a work that may have been read and approved by Henry VIII himself—that